SERVING GEORGETOWN, ROUND ROCK, AND AUSTIN, TEXAS

 The result is that the periodontal pockets are reduced to a healthy depth and the teeth and gums can heal and continue to function normally.

-Regardless of the oral surgery you need, Dr. Holley and Dr. Duncan will ensure that you are comfortable and pain-free during your procedure.
+Regardless of the oral surgery you need, Dr. Holley, Dr. Brittney, and Dr. Duncan will ensure that you are comfortable and pain-free during your procedure.
 Using topical or local anesthetics in combination with sedation dentistry, you will be able to relax and remain stress-free throughout your appointment.